ArduPilot/ardupilot_wiki/copter/source/docs/autotune.rst

     :width: 100%

-There a number of problems that can prevent AutoTune from providing a good tune.
-Some of the reasons AutoTune can fail are:
+There a number of problems that can prevent AutoTune from providing a good tune including:

-- High levels of gyro noise.
+- Strong wind
-- Incorrect value of :ref:`MOT_THST_EXPO <MOT_THST_EXPO>`.
+- High levels of gyro noise
-- Flexible frame or payload mount.
+- Non-linear ESC response caused by incorrect value of :ref:`MOT_THST_EXPO <MOT_THST_EXPO>`
-- Overly flexible vibration isolation mount.
+- Flexible frame or payload mount
-- Non-linear ESC response.
+- Overly flexible vibration isolation mount
-- Very low setting for :ref:`MOT_SPIN_MIN <MOT_SPIN_MIN>`.
+- Very low setting for :ref:`MOT_SPIN_MIN <MOT_SPIN_MIN>`
-- Overloaded propellers or motors.
+- Overloaded propellers or motors

 Setup before flying in AutoTune mode
 ====================================